MissyM2/DataAccessSamples/README.md

 ### Overview
 TodoSampleApp is a .Net 7.0, .Net Maui and Xunit app that has been created as a template that includes best practices for app development.
 To that end it includes the following:

-  - Separation of Concerns: loosely coupling database and UI through the use of interfaces and MVVM architecture
-  - DRY principles:  abstractions of database operations, use of base classes
-  - Modularity that allows for unit testing the data and business logic
-  - Dependency Inversion: High level modules are not dependent on low level modules.
-The TodoSampleApp uses dependency injection, interfaces and abstraction.

-    _Techniques_
-    - MVVM architecture
-    - Localization wire-up with Spanish and English
-    - Shell navigation
-    - CRUD services with local Sqlite db
-    - Orientation detection and change of UI (Portrait and Landscape)

 ### Structure
 Solution Name: TodoSampleApp
 Projects: